sophiehart/sa-kws-docs/source/05-reference.rst

             });
     });

-The functions that are available from the userSdk object are the same like in the frontend sdk.
+The functions that are available from the userSdk object are the same as in the frontend SDK.
 Please see Frontend SDK reference for details.

 Frontend SDK